UbuntuKylin/kylin-user-guide/data/guide/caja/en_US/index.md

 ### Browse Network
 Share files in LAN.
 Take "Music" folder for example:

-1) Right click Music and select "Sharing Options", the popup as shown below.
+1) Right click Music and select "Sharing Options", the popup as shown in Fig 6.
 Users can set the details.

 ![Fig 6 Sharing options](image/6.png)

 2) After "Create Share", the folder icon changes to ![](image/icon8.png).

 3) Open caja on another system in this LAN, and click "Browse Network" to find the host name of sharing file.
 The sharing file will be seen after opening.
-Double click this file, and the popup as shown below.
+Double click this file, and the popup as shown in Fig 7.

 ![Fig 7 Link tip-big](image/7.png)